vagabundeo/mimemail/README.txt

   This preference will be honored by all messages if the format is not explicitly set and the user has access to edit this preference (allowed by default).

-  Email messages are formatted using the mimemail-message.tpl.php template.
+  Email messages are formatted using the mimemail-message.html.twig template.
   This includes a CSS style sheet and uses an HTML version of the text.
   The included CSS is either:
     the mail.css file found anywhere in your theme folder or